GravityKit/GravityView/readme.txt

 * Tweak: Show available plugin updates, even when license is expired
 * Tweak: Improve spacing of the Approval column on the Entries screen
 * Tweak: Added support for new accessibility labels added in WordPress 4.4
-* Fixed: Select, multi-select, radio, checkbox, and post category field types should use exact match search
-* Fixed: Date Range search field label not working
-* Fixed: Approval column not being added properly on the Form Entries screen for Gravity Forms 1.9.14.18+

 __Developer Notes:__